yazhou2019/BNTR/README.md

 ## Experiment 2: The synthetica data in Section 5.1 of the main paper
 For the code to reproduce Table 1 in the main paper, please refer to ./experiments/Table_1_new.
 You can obtain the simulation results by using the following steps.
 #### For BroadcasTR:
-- Step 1. set ./experiments/Table_1_new/BrodcasTR as the working directory.
+- Step 1.
+Set ./experiments/Table_1_new/BrodcasTR as the working directory.
-- Step 2. run the following code to generate the synthetic data.
+- Step 2.
+Run the following code to generate the synthetic data.
 ```markdown
 nohup  Rscript 20230918_generate_data_new_editor.R. #You will obtain the synthetic data "Simul_n1000_rep50_final_fix_new_editor.Rdata" in "./SimResults".
 ```
-- Step 3. run the following code in the the command line.
+- Step 3.
+Run the following code in the the command line.
 ```markdown
 nohup  Rscript --vanilla "SimNonLin.R" > ./logs 2>&1 & # obtain the fitting results
 nohup  Rscript --vanilla "ISE_SimNonLin.R" > ./ISE_logs 2>&1 & # compute the ISE, after you obtain the fitting results